wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/trading.md

 #### Set Asset Pair

-Asset pair is a pair of assets you want to exchange: an amount asset ID and price asset ID.
-Which asset is a price asset does not depend on which asset is 'spend' and which is 'received'.
+An asset pair consists of two assets you want to exchange: amount asset and price asset.
+Under the order, you can either sell or buy the amount asset for the price asset.

 For Mainnet, you can see asset pairs and asset IDs on the **Trading** page of Waves.Exchange.
-The first asset in pair is amount asset and the second is price asset.
+The first asset in pair is the amount asset and the second one is the price asset.

 ![](./_assets/asset-pair.png)